KKeySimon/BostonBusEquity/README.md

 The **absolute change in ridership**, calculated across all stops regardless of location, reinforced this trend, indicating a decrease by around 559 rider per season.
 From our analysis, there was no evidence of a full recovery to pre-pandemic levels by 2024, suggesting lasting changes in commuting patterns or public behavior.
 Ridership remains below pre-COVID benchmarks across nearly all metrics.

 These findings provide a clear picture of how public transit usage dropped significantly during COVID-19 and has yet to fully rebound.
 The clustering approach not only quantified these trends but also highlighted **which areas were most affected**, offering potential guidance for where recovery efforts or service adjustments might be most needed.

+## Conclusion

+Our three datasets:

+1. **Arrival/Departure Data (2018–2025)** – to measure system reliability.
+2. **Rider Survey Data (2015–2017 pre-COVID, and 2023 post-COVID)** – to understand who is using the system.
+3. **Ridership Data (2016–2024)** – to assess how many people are using the system, and where.

+Combining our data and observing how they are related:
+Below are key patterns that emerged from the full synthesis:

+### Geographic Inequity: Spatial Clustering of Transit Disadvantage

+- Southern neighborhoods show the highest average lateness, confirmed by KMeans and DBScan clustering.
+- These areas overlap with lower ridership volumes and are more likely to be home to transit-dependent populations.
+- In contrast, central zones (e.g., Back Bay) maintain high traffic and relatively better service quality.

+**Implication**: There is a service gap, where less affluent or more isolated areas receive less reliable service.

+---

+### Essential vs. Discretionary Riders

+- Routes with higher lateness were disproportionately used by:
+  - Low-income individuals
+  - People walking or biking to stops
+  - Riders without alternative transportation modes
+  - Non-English speakers

+- Pre- vs. post-COVID survey comparison shows that higher-income and licensed riders left delayed routes, while vulnerable groups remained.

+**Implication**: MBTA's bus network is increasingly serving those with no alternatives, while discretionary riders defer to other modes

+---

+### Post-COVID Restructuring

+- The COVID-19 pandemic did not only lower ridership, but it changed who rides and where.
+- Transit-dependent users became more concentrated on less reliable route.
+- This reinforces already-existing disparities and increases segregation of mobility by class and language.

+---

+### Modeling Reveals Hidden Bias Without Scaling

+- KMeans and DBScan models using unscaled features tended to overweight high-magnitude variables like traffic or lateness.
+- After applying normalization, clusters became more spatially meaningful, revealing underlying patterns tied to location and equity.

+**Implication**: Proper preprocessing is critical.
+Unnormalized models may output less accurate information.

+---

+### Service Quality Misaligned With Rider Need

+- The most transit-dependent groups are concentrated on the most delayed routes.
+- Stops with the best service quality tend to cater to more mobile and higher-income riders.

+---

+## Synthesis: A System at a Crossroads

+Our integrated analysis shows that MBTA’s bus system is:
+- Less reliable in the neighborhoods that need it most,
+- Serving a shrinking population of essential riders without alternatives, and continues to work against the favor of individuals that need it the most

+### Final Conclusion

+If MBTA is to fulfill its role as a public good, then:

+- Service improvements must be targeted toward underserved, high-lateness, low-ridership areas.
+- Performance metrics must be equity-aware, incorporating demographic disparities alongside operational efficiency.
+- Future planning must take into account post-COVID changes that have permanently reshaped rider behavior.